mabbasiazad/Protein_Language_Models/README.md

   - **Training a larger model (model_name = "facebook/esm2_t33_650M_UR50D")**

     To run this model we need more compute resources then what is available on Google Colab.
-So, I ran the [sequence_classification_large]() in AWS SageMaker.
+So, I ran the [sequence_classification_large](https://github.com/mabbasiazad/Protein_Language_Models/tree/master/sequence_classification_large/finetune_esm_on_deeploc) notebook in AWS SageMaker.
 The GPU instance used are mentined in the notebook.

     The specific problem addressed in this notebook is `subcellular localization`: Given a protein sequence, can we build a model that can predict if it lives on the outside (cell membrane) or inside of a cell?
 This is an important piece of information that can help us understand the function and whether it would make a good drug target.